 Today’s Pick 3 Evening results are in.
 Here are the winning numbers for Wednesday September 21, 2022

-Your Pick 3 Evening results for Wednesday September 21, 2022 are as follows:
+The numbers for the Pick 3 Evening drawing on Wednesday September 21, 2022 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.